-If you were not all that lucky and are already dealing with these pests, here’s what you can do to get rid off them:
+If you were not all that lucky and are already dealing with these pests, here’s what you can do to get rid of them:

-- Isolate your English ivy from other plants (you don’t want these creepy arachnids on your other houseplants as well!)
+- Isolate your English ivy from other plants (you don’t want these creepy arachnids on your other houseplants!)

-- Trim any highly infected areas that can’t be saved anymore (get rid of those trimmings right away if you can!)
+- Trim any highly infected areas that can’t be saved anymore (get rid of those trimmings immediately if you can!)

 Brown leaf tips

-Brown leaf tips are yet another common problem with English Ivy plants and actually many many other houseplants.
+Brown leaf tips are another common problem with English Ivy plants and many other houseplants.

-If your Hedera helix is featuring numerous leaves with brown leaf tips, this could be due to either air that is too warm or air that is too dry.
+If your Hedera helix features numerous leaves with brown leaf tips, this could be due to either too warm or too dry air.
 Please remember that the English ivy likes colder temperatures.
-Also, don’t forget to regularly mist the plant, so that it can benefit from a humidity-boost here and there.
+Also, don’t forget to regularly mist the plant to benefit from a humidity boost here and there.

 Propagating English Ivy